marcomc/chatgpt-api-credits-check/README.md

 # ChatGP API Credits Check

+This script was created following the instructions provided in the OpenAI community forum.
+You can find the original discussion and detailed steps at this [link](https://community.openai.com/t/get-the-remaining-credits-via-the-api/18827/13).

 ## How to Execute the Script

 To check your OpenAI API credits using the `check_openai_credits.sh` script, follow these steps:

 1. Ensure you have `curl` and `jq` installed on your system.
 You can install them using the following commands:
    - For Debian/Ubuntu-based systems:

      ```sh
      sudo apt-get update
      sudo apt-get install curl jq
      ```

    - For macOS:

      ```sh
      brew install curl jq
      ```

    - For other systems, refer to your package manager's documentation.

 2. Download the `check_openai_credits.sh` script to your local machine.

 3. Make the script executable by running the following command:

    ```sh
    chmod +x check_openai_credits.sh
    ```

 4. Execute the script by running:

    ```sh
    ./check_openai_credits.sh
    ```